polarstreams/polar/docs/rest_api/README.md

 ### `POST /v1/topic/{topic}/messages`

 Stores one or more events.
-When a `partitionKey` is provided in the query string, Barco will route the request to the leader of the partition to provide the following ordering guarantee: events with the same partition key are stored (and retrieved) in order.
+When a `partitionKey` is provided in the query string, PolarStreams will route the request to the leader of the partition to provide the following ordering guarantee: events with the same partition key are stored (and retrieved) in order.